rama-student/WPM-Pervasif/README.md

 ### Hi-Link HLK-5M05
 HLK-5M05 is a power supply module that converts 100-240Vac to 5 Volts and 1000mA DC.

+## Getting started with WPM device
+- Prepare all the component needed
+  - ESP32-DEVKIT-V1
+  - ACS712
+  - ZMPT101b
+  - Hi-Link HLK-5M05
+  - 5 Volt Relay
+  - Male to Male jumper
+  - Male to Female jumper
+  - Jumper clip
+- Assemble all the component as shown in Figure.1
+- Copy and paste all code in blablabla.c to the ArduinoIDE
+- In the ArduinoIDE change the WiFi SSID & password to your WiFi SSID & Password
+- Compile the program
+- Check serial monitor to make sure everything is working correctly

 ## WPM Website
 <a id="Figure-4">![Homepage](/images/homepageplaceholder.png)</a>
 <p align="center">Figure n.
 Homepage after login</p>